Top Marula Oil Benefits For Skin And Hair Explained

 It’s existence dates back to as much as 10 000 BC (if not further) and has been revered and used by Africans for centuries as a food and in oil form as a preservative and health tonic.
 The fruit of the marula tree is yellowish to light orange in colour and contains a seed that is covered in thick, protective husk.

 In order to extract the oil from both the seeds in the centre and the outer husk (both provide natural oil), they are crushed either by hand or in a cold press system, which helps to extract the oil quickly and cleanly.

 However, it generally takes quite a long time to get a hold of the marula fruit.
 The trees have to grow to an age of around 7-10 years old.
 Then they start bearing fruit that is suitable for use in the production of oil.

 Because of the immense historical and cultural value of these trees, they are all protected by law.
-They are therefore not allowed to be cut down.
-This means that they can live for well over a hundred years.
+This means that you can’t cut them down.
+Therefore, they can live for well over a hundred years.
 They will bear fruit from January to March each year (given that the conditions are suitable).

 This means that it’s not the cheapest natural oil out there.
 A bottle is often still a lot cheaper than conventional skin or hair care products these days.